Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 When hunting bobcats, like any other hunt, be mindful of the wind direction.
 Bobcats have a well-developed sense of smell despite what many hunters think.
 Always hunt downwind of bobcats to avoid the wind taking your scent to them.
 If bobcats pick up your scent, they will leave the area.

 Additionally, you may also come across coyotes and other animals that you can hunt when in search of bobcats.
 Therefore, always hunt with the wind in your face.
-When learning how to hunt bobcats, always know the wind direction with respect to your position and the area you expect the bobcats to be.
+When learning how to hunt bobcats, always know the wind direction concerning your position and the area you expect the bobcats to be.

 Bobcat Hunting Tips